 - Board appointments, re-elections and performance;

 - Board and Committee membership;

 - directors' induction and continuing development;

 - succession planning; and

 - strategies to address Board diversity.

-As set out in its Charter, the RNGC comprises all five non-executive directors, the majority being

-Independent, and is chaired by an Independent Non-executive Director.
+As set out in its Charter, the RNGC currently comprises all 3 non-executive directors, the majority being Independent, and is chaired by an Independent Non-executive Director.